Quick Summary

 Most people underestimate the Business Analysis portion.

 It’s the largest domain but gets the least attention in most study materials.
-Focus here first, and you’ll have a significant advantage over other candidates who treat all domains equally.
+Put some focus here, and you’ll have a reasonable advantage over other candidates who treat all domains equally.

-The exam isn’t trying to trick you.
-It’s testing whether you’d make reasonable decisions in real project situations based on PMI’s methodology, not your personal experience or common sense.
+The exam tests whether you’d make reasonable decisions in real project situations based on PMI’s methodology, not your personal experience or common sense.

 - Agile Practice Guide (also free with membership)

-- One quality exam prep book (Rita Mulcahy or Head First CAPM)
+- A quality exam prep book from Rita Mulcahy or Head First

 - PMI Authorized Training Partners ($400-800)